Things to do in Montréal this June 2025

 Isa Tousignant

 Summer starts its engines in Montréal this June — not only with the Grand Prix Formula 1 races but with a high-energy summer festival season.
-From MURAL to the Jazz Fest to the Francos, Montréal’s festivals set the scene for summer, whether you’re ready to party, visit art galleries, bike through the parks, or relax on terrasses.
-Discover Montréal’s culinary creativity at restaurants and food fairs, experience Cirque du Soleilsoak up fresh arts and culture, and stay out late into the night for live music and dancing.
+From MURAL to the Jazz Fest, Montréal’s festivals set the scene for summer, whether you’re ready to party, visit art galleries, bike through the parks or relax on terraces.
+Discover Montréal’s culinary creativity, experience Cirque du Soleil’s LUZIAsoak up fresh arts and culture and stay out late into the night for live music and dancing.

 June festivals and unmissable events

-On June 15 and 16, the Planétarium is hosting the fourth edition of AstroFest, a free event for the whole family full of activities, from face painting to workshops, crafting and interactive games.
-The theme this year: the sun!
+On June 7 and 8, the Planétarium is hosting the fourth edition of AstroFest, a free event for the whole family full of activities, from face painting to workshops, crafting and interactive games.
+The theme is: the sun!

 All of Québec celebrates on June 23 and 24 for La Fête nationale du Québec (also known as Saint-Jean-Baptiste Day), a holiday known for live music concerts in the Quartier des spectacles downtown, neighbourhood BBQs and community gatherings in the sun.